bradbell/rustad/readme.md

     This is important when computing derivatives where some of the components are nan, but they are not used.

-10. Reduce tape size both during recording.
-    For example: multiplication by the constants zero and one and addition by zero does not need to be recorded.
+10. Optimization: Reduce tape size both during recording; e.g., multiplication by the constants zero and one does not need to be recorded.

-11. Avoid recomputaiton in AD function objects by detecting equivalent constants, dynamic parameters, and varialbes.
+    Reduce size and avoid recomputaiton in AD function objects by detecting equivalent constants, dynamic parameters, and variables..

 ## Goals Before Stable API